 Nijat Mahamaliyev

-Anna MacIver-Ek studied architecture at the Accademia di Architettura di Mendrisio and ETH Zurich.
-During her studies, she worked as one of the editors of trans magazine, as well as being awarded the ETH Excellence Scholarship.
-Since 2020, she is an assistant at ETH Zürich for Prof. Maria Conen.
+Anna MacIver-Ek studied architecture at Accademia di Architettura di Mendrisio and ETH Zurich.
+She is currently Associate Professor at ENSA Paris-Est and Professor of Architecture and Design at Bern University of Applied Sciences (BFH), having previously served as Interim Professor of Urban Architecture at the Technical University of Munich (TUM) and teaching assistant at ETH Zurich.
 She gained experience at architecten de vylder vinck taillieu before co-founding MacIver-Ek Chevroulet and la–clique in 2020.

 By dismantling a pavilion by the hangar, a skeletal frame is discovered.
 Dissecting it results in 6 buttress-like elements, which are reconfigured to create a hexagonal shape, reforming the material with a new expression.
 Sliced at each corner, the angles create the gesture of an opening.
 The roof overhang enclosed visitors closing the view line from the chest upward, with a tall hexagonal space at the center, illuminating the ceiling of the hangar.
 Combined, the three spaces were inhabited at the closing ceremony, illuminating the space and hosting conversations and dancing.